robdmc/consecution/README.md

 processing units later.
 Breaking the problem up in this way allows you to swap out processing units to acheive different objectives with the same pipeline.

-TODO:  IN THIS EXAMPLE, MOVE THE PIPELINE BUILDER TO THE TOP
 ```python
 # This function defines a pipeline that can use swappable processing nodes
 # We don't worry about how we are going to do logging or aggregating.